-The assessment is the basic skills that assesses reading and math skills.
+The assessment test is basic reading and math skills.

+?
 WHY DO I HAVE TO TAKE THE ASSESSMENT IF I AM A HIGH SCHOOL GRADUATE?

-School of Career Education requires students to take an assessment to ensure you will be successful in your chosen program.
+School of Career Education requires students to take an assessment test basic reading and math skills to ensure the students will be successful in the chosen program.
 Students enrolled in job upgrade programs and continuing education classes are not required to take assessment.
+The assessment may take up to 120 minutes to complete, and it is not a pass or fail.
+The assessment is used as a tool for enrollment.
+Children are not allowed, and no childcare will be provided.